China's economic dilemma: data shows woes lie beyond its borders

 “Putting together economic fundamentals and timing of major political events, we reckon there will be a second round of policy easing including RRR cuts and some fiscal stimulus,” economists at Bank of America/Merrill Lynch wrote in a note to clients after Sunday’s data.

-“Adding home supply and improving urban infrastructure are the two best ways to contain home prices, speed up urbanisation and increase social welfare,” they added.
+“Adding home supply and improving urban infrastructure are the two best ways to contain home prices, speed up urbanization and increase social welfare,” they added.

 Qiu Xiaohua, former head of the National Bureau of Statistics and now a senior researcher with the China National Offshore Oil Corporation (CNOOC), told a forum in the city of Xiamen on Sunday that the government still had room to act to bolster growth - and urged it to do so.